COSC3020/mergesort-sanp1217/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+The $\Theta$ bound worst-case runtime complexity of my implementation is $\Theta$(nlogn).
+This is because the outer loop runs for log(n) passes since the loop increments `passes` by continually multiplying `passes` by two each loop.
+The inner loop merges the subarrays which consists of comparing and copying each element in the subarray which takes n time.